 You should also not let your employees feel like you do not think they can carry out a responsibility you assigned to them.

 Every workplace has its share of workplace conflicts.
 This is because your employees are humans with feelings, not robots.
-Each person is unique, has a different background, experience, and body of ideas.
+Each person is unique, hand s a different background, experience, and body of ideas.
 As such, differences are bound to arise.

 However, you can nip most conflicts in the bud by creating a well-defined organizational structure.
 Each employee must understand who they report to, who is directly over them, and who is linear to them in the organizational structure.